Laura Evenepoel

 Social media manager

-Hi, I’m Quinten, a third-year bachelor's student with a lifelong passion for wildlife.
+Hi, I’m Quinten, a first-year master's student with a lifelong passion for wildlife.
 Since I was a child, I've been fascinated by the creatures in my garden and beyond.
 My curiosity for learning about animals and sharing that knowledge with others has only grown stronger over the years.
 This drive led me to join the VSDW, where I look forward to working with fellow members to promote awareness and contribute to the preservation of the amazing world of wildlife.

 Scroll to Top